Spidergirl93/nextjs_practice/README.md

 ## Description

 This application is a platform to share different meetups and add your own for the others to view.
 MongoDB is used as the database and Next.js is the selected platform for the react part.
 The application has been deployed through Vercel.
+This repository is developed along with the [React - The Complete Guide (incl Hooks, React Router, Redux)](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course.

 ## Demo